First Home Buyers Calculator: what’s best - Renting or owning?

-Contributions from anyone else?: Add family loans, vendor rebates and anything else at all that can help with deposit.
+Contributions or loans from anyone else?: Add family loans, vendor rebates and anything else at all that can help with your deposit.

 Amount to borrow: After deducting your cash deposit, how much will you borrow?
 If you are using equity from another property as security, enter the purchase price as the full amount to borrow.

 Total deposit available: This is the total deposit you have at your disposal to contribute toward your purchase from all cash, loans and grants sources.

 Mortgage interest rate: This is an interest only calculator to help you check minimum affordability.
 Enter the interest rate you can borrow at to buy this property.

 % to borrow: This is the percentage of the purchase price you will need to borrow from a bank.
 You can borrow 80% to 95% of the purchase price depending on your circumstances, but 90% is the general maximum.
-You may pay a higher interest rate when borrowing at a higher percentage.
+You may pay a higher interest rate when borrowing at a higher debt percentage.
 Talk to an experienced mortgage broker.

-Cost to own this property: This is the average amount you will pay weekly once rental income (from flatmates/tenants) and mortgage payments are combined.
-How does this compare to your rent payments today?
-Sometimes owning costs less than renting.
+Cost to own this property: This is the average amount you will pay weekly once rental income (from flatmates/tenants) , property expenses and mortgage payments are combined.

-Average annual capital growth: This will vary, but 5% - 8% per year is the long term average for most metro areas with positive population growth.
+Average annual capital growth for this suburb: This will vary, but 5% - 8% per year is the long term average for most metro areas with positive population growth.
 Regional areas will vary.
 This helps you work out how much your equity (wealth) will increase over the next 10 years from owning this property.
-If unsure 5-6% is conservative.
+If unsure 5 - 6% is conservative.

-Property value after 10 years: Forecast property value based on capital growth rate you selected above.
+Property value at end of 10 years: Forecast property value based on capital growth rate you selected above.

 Equity gained after 10 years: The difference between the property value in 10 years and what you paid for the property at purchase.